awsdocs/aws-elemental-mediapackage-user-guide/doc_source/scte.md

 You can modify how MediaPackage interacts with SCTE\-35 messages from your source content\.
 Configure the following settings on your endpoints\.
 For more information, see the following:
 + For the MediaPackage console, see [Creating an endpoint](endpoints-create.md)\.
-+ For the MediaPackage REST API, see [Origin\_endpoints](https://docs.aws.amazon.com/mediapackage/latest/apireference/origin_endpoints.html) in the *AWS Elemental MediaPackage API Reference*\.
++ For the MediaPackage REST API, see [Origin\_endpoints](https://docs.aws.amazon.com/mediapackage/latest/apireference/origin_endpoints.html) in the *AWS Elemental MediaPackage Live API Reference*\.

 **Important**
 To modify how MediaPackage handles SCTE\-35 messages, you should be familiar with the SCTE\-35 standard\.
 You can download a PDF of the most recent standards here: [Download SCTE ISBE standards](https://www.scte.org/SCTE/Standards/Download/SCTE/Standards/Download_SCTE_Standards.aspx?hkey=63914a25-0f85-4d74-8181-c1b642039ad7)\.
 You should also be familiar with how SCTE\-35 is implemented in your source content\.